bkamins/bkamins.github.io/_posts/2022-06-03-selectors.md

 # The fun part

-What is the ways I find nice to do this operation then?
+What is the way I find nice to do this operation then?
 Here is the approach:

 ```
 julia> select(df1, Cols(!=("col")))